 Cuba’s Western Mountains include two of the country’s most diverse and dramatic ranges: the Sierra de la Rosario and Sierra de los Organos.
 We will explore an area common to both ranges in search of western-range endemic species such as Cuban Solitaire.
 A highlight of the trip will be a visit to the magical, unusually beautiful karstic landscape of mogotes — the towering, lushly vegetated, flat-top limestone monoliths that dominate the Organos Mountains.
 This is the only region in which we will likely see Cuban Solitaire, Cuban Grassquit, Giant Kingbird, and Olive-capped Warbler.
 Other potential endemic species for western Cuba include Cuban Oriole, Cuban Green Woodpecker, Cuban Pewee, Cuban Pygmy-Owl, Cuban Tody, Cuban Trogon, Cuban Vireo, and Yellow-headed Warbler.

 We will also explore the diverse wetland region of the Zapata Peninsula, Cuba’s richest and most important birding destination located in the historic Bay of Pigs.
 This peninsula is a Ramsar Convention-designated site (the Ramsar Convention is an international conservation treaty) and is among the most important wetlands in the West Indies.
-Here, the best local guides will lead us through protected areas in Cienaga de Zapata National Park and other natural sites off the beaten track.
+Here, our highly experienced team will lead us through protected areas in Cienaga de Zapata National Park and other natural sites off the beaten track.
 The Zapata Peninsula covers more than 2,800 square miles and features easily accessible, Everglades-like ecology and habitat.
-Framed by the pristine Caribbean coastal environment of the Bay of Pigs, the peninsula features vast open swamp land, low coastal forests, sparkling white sand beaches, healthy and accessible coral reefs, and refreshing natural limestone pools called cenotes.
-Bee Hummingbird, Cuban Black Hawk, Zapata Wren, Zapata Sparrow, Fernandina’s Flicker, Bare-legged Owl, Tawny-shouldered Blackbird, and Blue-headed and Gray-fronted Quail-Doves, Red-shouldered Blackbird are among the many birds we will hope to find (three nights).
+Framed by the pristine Caribbean coastal environment of the Bay of Pigs, the peninsula features vast open swampland, low coastal forests, sparkling white sand beaches, healthy and accessible coral reefs, and refreshing natural limestone pools called cenotes.
+Bee Hummingbird, Cuban Black Hawk, Zapata Wren, Zapata Sparrow, Fernandina’s Flicker, Bare-legged Owl, Tawny-shouldered Blackbird, and Blue-headed and Gray-fronted Quail-Doves, and Tawny-shouldered and Red-shouldered Blackbirds are among the many birds we will hope to find (three nights).

 Cayo Coco and Cuba’s Atlantic Archipelago provide excellent birding opportunities on Cuba’s Atlantic coast.
-These previously uninhabited and relatively unexplored islands were connected to the mainland by an 18-mile causeway completed in 1989.
+These previously uninhabited and relatively unexplored islands were connected to the mainland by an 18-mile-long causeway completed in 1989.
 Cuba’s academy of sciences (CITMA) maintains a research facility here.
-These barrier islands and keys provide unique opportunities for: Cuban Gnatcatcher, Oriente Warbler, Thick-billed Vireo, Bahama Mockingbird, West Indian Whistling-Duck, as well as numerous shorebirds and aquatic birds.
+The barrier islands and keys offer opportunities for: Cuban Gnatcatcher, Oriente Warbler, Thick-billed Vireo, Bahama Mockingbird, and West Indian Whistling-Duck, as well as numerous shorebirds and aquatic birds.
 This region also provides additional opportunities to see rare endemics such as Zapata Sparrow and Gundlach’s Hawk.
 Accommodations are in a modern beachfront resort (two nights).

-The U.S. Department of Treasury has provided a license for conducting bird conservation work in Cuba to the Caribbean Conservation Trust, Inc. (CCT), a U.S. based organization committed to the conservation of endemic and migratory birds and their habitats in the greater Caribbean region.
+The U.S. Department of Treasury has provided a license for conducting bird conservation work in Cuba to the Caribbean Conservation Trust, Inc. (CCT), a U.S.-based organization committed to the conservation of endemic and migratory birds and their habitats in the greater Caribbean region.
 The primary objective of CCT is to enhance the ability of North American and Caribbean ornithologists, naturalists, resource managers, conservation organizations, institutions, and local citizens to conduct research and initiate programs to help conserve the birds of the Caribbean and their habitats.
-CCT is dedicated to bird and habitat conservation through education and relationship building and is in compliance with U.S. Treasury licensure for travel to Cuba.
+This trip will contribute directly to our ongoing community conservation initiative by facilitating the delivery of resources such as binoculars, field guides, and other resources utilized by our Cuban partners.

-For a glimpse of our program in action, watch the film Counting on Birds, a 2013 Public Broadcasting System production that describes the history of the Christmas Bird Count and features a segment on our program in Cuba as an example how birders can contribute to citizen science-based bird-conservation efforts.
+For a glimpse of our program in action, watch the film Counting on Birds, a 2013 New Hampshire Public Television production that describes the history of the Christmas Bird Count and features a segment on our program in Cuba as an example how birders can contribute to citizen science-based bird-conservation efforts.

-We work with a competent team of biologists, museum curators, and naturalists in Cuba.
-Our full-time Cuban biologist and primary Cuban birding guide will be with us throughout the program in the field and will assist in finding and identifying birds, as well as providing a broad overview of Cuban natural history.
-He may share specific information relative to the flora, fauna, geology, and other natural features of the environments we visit.
+Both Noah and Luis will be with us throughout the program in the field and will assist in finding and identifying birds, as well as providing a broad overview of Cuban natural history.
+Each may share specific information relative to the flora, fauna, geology, and other natural features of the environments we visit.
 Additionally, we will work with regional naturalists from the national parks and biosphere reserves that we visit around the country.

 A bilingual Cuban guide will be at our service throughout the program.
-Along with a professional driver, he or she will be with the group each day to tell us about Cuban history, culture, arts, and lifestyle.
-He/she will also deal with logistics, meals, translation, and other nuts-and-bolts aspects of the travel experience.
+Along with a professional driver, the guide will be with the group each day to tell us about Cuban history, culture, arts, and lifestyle.
+He or she will also deal with logistics, meals, translation, and other nuts-and-bolts aspects of the travel experience.

 Accommodations feature hotels in Havana and four additional provinces.
-Our Cuban accommodations are staffed by friendly hosts and in the countryside represent the best Cuba has to offer in the regions we visit.
+Our accommodations are staffed by friendly hosts and, in the countryside, represent the best Cuba has to offer in the regions we visit.
 These may include refurbished vintage hotels, modern resort hotels, and simple beach-front bungalows.
 All accommodations are safe, clean, air conditioned tourist facilities.
 It should be noted that standards in Cuba differ from those in the U.S. and other developed countries.

 Physical demands and expectations

 This program offers opportunities for several days of ambitious birding, early departure times on birding days, and occasional evening sessions.
 Birding days may provide leisure time after lunch and before our afternoon birding sessions.
 Physical exertion will be light to moderate most days, with the longest walks approximately 3 miles.
-Terrain is mostly flat and dry, with some hills present in western Cuba.
-Participants should be in reasonably good physical condition and prepared for strong sun, with temperatures in the mid 70s – 90s.
+Terrain is mostly flat and dry, with some hills in western Cuba.
+Participants should be in reasonably good physical condition and prepared for strong sun.
+Temperatures will range from the mid-70s into the 90s.
 Mosquitoes can be bothersome in Cayo Coco and the Zapata Region.
 Although unlikely, rain may occur as well, so bring adequate rain gear.
-Those with medical concerns should check with their physician before taking part in the program.
+Participants with medical concerns should check with their physicians before taking part in the program.
 Your health and well-being are very important to us!